pmadril/danklco.com-site/_posts/2012-08-20-sending-email-adobe-cq-api.md

 tags: [Adobe CQ, How To]
 ---

-Sending emails through Adobe CQ can be easy, however there really isn’t an example which brings the entire process together.&nbsp; This blog post will guide you through the process of configuring Adobe CQ to send email, creating a component for sending email, creating an email template and finally creating a servlet which will send the email.
+Sending emails through Adobe CQ can be easy, however there really isn't an example which brings the entire process together.&nbsp; This blog post will guide you through the process of configuring Adobe CQ to send email, creating a component for sending email, creating an email template and finally creating a servlet which will send the email.

 First, though, what are the benefits of the Adobe CQ Email API?&nbsp; The Adobe CQ API provides a method for sending emails through a centrally configured service.&nbsp; You can send emails of multiple types and you can even create authorable templates so developers do not need to be involved in creating and updating email templates.